swadhinroutray/maybemyblog/_posts/2023-04-02-machine-history.md

 summary: This post is just a history lesson about all the computers and laptops I've used over the years and my experience with them
 ---

 Though it may feel like nostalgia, this post is honeslty just an article I've been meaning to write for ages.
-I have loved and have been very fornutate to have had access to computers and what they can do since I was <i>maybe</i> 6 years old.
+I have loved and have been very fortunate to have had access to computers and what they can do since I was <i>maybe</i> 6 years old.
 I still remember putting in a Pokemon card into the floppy drive of the first ever desktop, hoping that a wild Pikachu would appear, and never hearing the end of it from my Dad haha.

 This is just a list of all the laptops and (who am I kidding, one) desktops, in the reverse order of purchase year, I have owned over the years.